 - Light from a north facing window.

-- 8 feet or so away from an east facing window
+- Eight feet or so away from an east facing window.

 - No direct sunlight.

-- An object set in a low light area will cast no shadow
+- An object set in a low light area will cast a faint, fuzzy shadow.

 - Light that is bright enough to read by without using a lamp.

 Remember that lighting conditions can change with the season.
 A window that is shaded by a tree in summer may be in full sun when the leaves fall off in autumn.
 A window may get more light for a longer period in summer.
 Another window may get more light in winter when the sun is lower in the sky.